Is Your Church Bulletin Cover Turning People Away? How to Fix It Fast

-Let’s walk through a few practical design tips that can transform your weekly bulletin covers from “meh” to “magnificent.”
+Let’s walk through a few practical design tips that can transform your weekly church bulletin covers from “meh” to “magnificent.”

 - Overly detailed content like ministry schedules, office hours, or lengthy welcome messages.